ArticySoftware/ArticyXDemoProjectForUnreal-ManiacManfred/README.md

 You only need the articy:draft Maniac Manfred project, if you want to make changes to the project and export them to see how the Unreal project and the plugin behaves.

+**Important:**
+Before opening the project, run DownloadPlugin.ps1 (Windows) or DownloadPlugin.sh (Linux/macOS) to ensure the necessary plugin is installed.

 # Overview

 The main goal of Maniac Manfred is to show you how you can use articy:draft's features for planing, designing, and creating a game and then use Unreal and the ArticyImporter Plugin to bring it to life.